 A layer cake of creative possibility and public curiosity

-This summer* we will commission eight cross discipline South West artists from defined demographics to interrogate the way the Dorset land is farmed, understand the environmental impact on the rivers that feed into Poole Bay and how this directly impacts on our lives and links to Climate Change.
+Working with South West artists from defined demographics RiverRun will interrogate the way the Dorset land is farmed.
+The artist will connect with Cape Farewell's scientific partners the artists will seek to understand the environmental impact on the rivers that feed into Poole Bay and how this directly impacts on our lives and links to Climate Change.

 "a way a lone a last a loved a long the riverrun, past Eve and Adam’s, from swerve of shore to bend of bay, brings us by a commodius vicus of recirculation..."
 Finnegan’s Wake by James Joyce

 The RiverRun project has grown from recent studies by the scientist Antony Jenson at the National Oceanography Centre in Southampton, on the increased algae blooms that form in the summer in Poole Bay.
 These have a negative impact on wildlife, fish and human health and proven links have been found with farm practice and food supply.
 Even organic food production has environmental impacts, witnessed by the algae blooms on the Sydling Water, the Frome River which feeds into Poole Harbour.
 Cape Farewell’s wants to use this information to feed into our wider conversation about the relationship between food production and land use, water courses and the associated links to Climate Change.

 PILOT PROGAMME - AUGUST 2020

 Poet Helen Moore, performance artist Anna Frijstein, film-maker James Murray-White and lens-based artist David Buckland took part in our initial one week Pilot Programme in August 2020.
 With a focus on the Poole Harbour Catchment Initiative the artists engaged with local river science field work, farm visits and conversations with project partners.